-Also, Pat Morita, the voice of Udon, died when his only appearence came out.
+- Also, Pat Morita, the voice of Udon, died when his only appearance came out.
 Charles Nelson Riley, the voice of the Dirty Bubble, is also deceased.

 Spongebob: Please Patrick!
 I'm so scared it feels like I'm going to throw up!